otrv4/otrv4/otrv4.md

 **Alice:**

-1. Request a prekey from the untrusted server.
+1. Requests a prekey from the untrusted server.
 2. For each prekey message received from the server:
     * Validates Bob's User Profile.
     * Picks the highest compatible version of OTR listed in Bob's profile.
-      If the versions are incompatible, Bob does not send any further. messages.
+      If the versions are incompatible, Bob does not send any further messages.
       Version prioritization is explained [here](#version-priority).
     * Validates the received ECDH ephemeral public key is on curve Ed448 and sets it as `their_ecdh`.